mattermost-community/focalboard/website/site/content/download/personal-edition/desktop.md

 weight: 1
 ---

-Personal Desktop is a fully contained, standalone app meant for a single user, that is quick to install on Mac, Windows, or Linux.
+Personal Desktop is a fully contained, standalone app meant for a single user that is quick to install on Mac, Windows, or Linux.

 #### macOS